 The Holy See has appointed the bishop of a northern diocese to lead Hanoi Archdiocese, which is in dispute with Vietnam's government over former church properties.

 Archbishop Joseph Nguyen Chi Linh, president of the Catholic Bishops' Conference of Vietnam, said in a Nov.
-18 announcement that Archbishop-elect Thien would succeed 80-year-old Cardinal Peter Nguyen Van Nhon
+18 announcement that Archbishop-elect Thien would succeed 80-year-old Cardinal Peter Nguyen Van Nhon of Hanoi, whose resignation had been accepted by the pope.
+He was also named to serve Hai Phong Diocese as apostolic administrator.

-previously run by the archdiocese.
-The school, located on 6,737 square meters of land near the Archbishop's House, was confiscated by the government in the early 1970s.
 The cardinal said the local church has continued to ask the government to return its former properties around the Archbishop's House but its proposals have not been addressed.
 The government also has not granted the archbishop's request for new pieces of land on the outskirts of the capital for the past three years.

 Cardinal Nhon called on "local priests and Catholics to pray for government authorities to respect church properties and meet religious needs of the local church."